aroarian/BAmazon/README.md

 # BAmazon
 > This project was the homework assignment to begin mastering mySql.
-It simulates a shopping exerience within the console windows.
+It simulates a shopping experience within the console windows.

 This application grants to the basic abilities to purchase available items and will subtract the amount purchased from the stock.
-It will also notify you if there is not enough items to fulfill your order.
+It will also notify you if there are not enough items to fulfill your order.

 ## Installation